hiroshiban/Retinotopy/README.txt

 ======================================================================
 About the object image databases used in the Retinotopy package
 ======================================================================

+The object image database (~/Retinotopy/object_images) is compressed and split to 6 files due to the GitHub file size limitation.
+Before using the script, please combine object_image_database.7z.001 - 007 with 7-zip.

 The object images stored in the object_image_database.mat and used in i* retinotopy stimuli are obtained and modified from the databases publicly available from http://konklab.fas.harvard.edu/#